moleculerjs/site/source/docs/0.13/balancing.md

 ---
 **TODO: update**

 Moleculer has several built-in load balancing strategies.
-If services have multiple running instances, Registry uses strategies to select a node from all available nodes.
-There are some built-in strategies, or you can create your custom strategies too.
+If services have multiple running instances, ServiceRegistry uses these strategies to select a node from all available nodes.

 ## Built-in strategies
 To configure strategy, set `strategy` broker options under `registry` property.
-It can be either a name (in case of built-in strategies) or an `Strategy` class which inherited from `BaseStrategy` (in case of custom strategies).
+It can be either a name (in case of built-in strategies) or a `Strategy` class which inherited from `BaseStrategy` (in case of custom strategies).

 **Configure balancing strategy**
 ```js